babbleberry/rpi4-osdev/part14-spi-ethernet/README.md

 Let's connect!
 --------------
-So we have a working driver, that's interfacing with our hardware via _net/encspi.c_ and a few timer functions in _kernel/kernel.c_.
+So we have a working driver that's interfacing with our hardware via _net/encspi.c_ and a few timer functions in _kernel/kernel.c_.
 Now what?

-The design goals of our kernel's networking routine will be to:
+The design goals of our kernel's networking demo will be to:

  1. Prove we can talk to the hardware
  2. Bring the network up successfully